Kwadz/drupal-console-book/en/commands/database-add.md

 --host | The database host address
 --port | The database host port
 --driver | The database driver
+-- default | Set the database as the default one _(option without argument)

 ## Examples
 * Add a database to the settings.php